Aleksey-Onuchin/python-project-50/README.md

 Version: python 3.10.6; poetry 1.5.1

-Description:\nDifference Calculator.
-Calculates difference between two .json or .yaml files and returns it in the selected format.\n3 Formatters available:\n    -Stylish formatter - tree structure with the indents, marked by +/-.\n    -Plain formatter - list of changed lines, marked by statuses (added/removed/updated).\n    -Json formatter - returns the .json file, containing the difference.\nStylish fornatter is the default one.\n\nHow to install: run 'make package-install'\nHow to run: run 'gendiff [-f formatter_name, optional] [.way/to/file1] [.way/to/file2]'\n
+Description:Difference Calculator.
+Calculates difference between two .json or .yaml files and returns it in the selected format.

+3 Formatters available:
+    -Stylish formatter - tree structure with the indents, marked by +/-.
+    -Plain formatter - list of changed lines, marked by statuses (added/removed/updated).
+    -Json formatter - returns the .json file, containing the difference.
+Stylish fornatter is the default one.

+How to install: run 'make package-install'
+How to run: run 'gendiff [-f formatter_name, optional] [.way/to/file1] [.way/to/file2]'\n

 ## Work examples:
 # json and yaml files flat